jeetsukumaran/DendroPy/doc/source/tutorial/treestats.rst

 The :class:`~dendropy.reconcile.ContainingTree` class is designed to allow for counting deep coalescences in cases like this.
 It requires a |TaxonNamespaceMapping| object, which provides an association between the embedded taxa and the containing taxa.
-The easiest way to get a |TaxonNamespaceMapping| object is to call the special factory function :meth:`~dendropy.dataobject.taxon.TaxonNamespaceMapping.create_contained_taxon_mapping()`.
+The easiest way to get a |TaxonNamespaceMapping| object is to call the special factory function :meth:`~dendropy.datamodel.taxonmodel.TaxonNamespaceMapping.create_contained_taxon_mapping()`.
 This will create a new |TaxonNamespace| to manage the gene taxa, and create the associations between the gene taxa and the containing tree taxa for you.
 It takes two arguments: the |TaxonNamespace| of the containing tree, and the number of genes you want sampled from each species.
-If the gene-species associations are more complex, e.g., different numbers of genes per species, we can pass in a list of values as the second argument to `~dendropy.dataobject.taxon.TaxonNamespaceMapping.create_contained_taxon_mapping()`.
+If the gene-species associations are more complex, e.g., different numbers of genes per species, we can pass in a list of values as the second argument to `~dendropy.datamodel.taxonmodel.TaxonNamespaceMapping.create_contained_taxon_mapping()`.
 This approach should be used with caution if we cannot be certain of the order of taxa (as is the case with data read in Newick formats).
-In these case, and in more complex cases, we might need to directly instantiate the :class:`~dendropy.dataobject.taxon.TaxonNamespaceMapping` object.
-The API to describe the associations when constructing this object is very similar to that of the :class:`~dendropy.dataobject.taxon.TaxonNamespacePartition` object: you can use a function, attribute or dictionary.
+In these case, and in more complex cases, we might need to directly instantiate the :class:`~dendropy.datamodel.taxonmodel.TaxonNamespaceMapping` object.
+The API to describe the associations when constructing this object is very similar to that of the :class:`~dendropy.datamodel.taxonmodel.TaxonNamespacePartition` object: you can use a function, attribute or dictionary.

 The :class:`~dendropy.reconcile.ContainingTree` class has its own native contained coalescent simulator, :meth:`~dendropy.reconcile.ContainingTree.embed_contained_kingman()`, which simulates *and* embeds a contained coalescent tree at the same time.